Pre-Book/docs/docs/setup/playbooks/atlas.md

 Eventually you'll see a list of disks, and be asked to choose one.

+!!! danger "THIS WILL WIPE YOUR DISK!"
+    Ensure your data is backed up somewhere safe.

 Select the partition labelled **OS** and click **Delete**.
 Repeat this process for any partitions of **Type** `System`, `MSR (Reserved)`, or `Recovery`.